 For more information about deaths in Australia and data quality, refer to ABS Deaths, Australia (ABS Catalogue No. 3302.0) and ABS Causes of death, Australia (ABS Catalogue No. 3303.0), which are available from the ABS website.

-GRIM Books are interactive Excel workbooks that house historical and recent deaths data for specific causes of death in a readily accessible and easy to use format.
-The GRIM Books refer to different years for different causes of death, depending on the data availability, with some GRIM Books starting at 1907.
+GRIM books are Excel workbooks that house historical and recent deaths data for specific causes of death in a readily accessible and easy to use format.
+They refer to different years for different causes of death, depending on the data availability, with some GRIM Books starting at 1907.
 The workbooks present age- and sex-specific counts and rates of deaths along with other summary measures including mean age at death, age-standardised death rates and potential years of life lost.

 These workbooks are the only national level electronic source of readily available tabulations of deaths data for deaths registered prior to 1964.
-Data from 1964 onwards are sourced from the NMD.
+Data from 1964 onwards are sourced from the AIHW National Mortality Database NMD.

-The information in the NDI is supplemented with information about the cause of death using a once-off data linkage between the NDI and the NMD.
+NDI records are supplemented with cause of death information using a once-off data linkage with the NMD.
 This enhancement enables research that requires both fact of death (whether a person died) and cause of death (what the person died from).